7 legit ways to get paid for your data

 We’ll dive deeper into secure data-sharing in this guide, plus explore other active and passive income sources.

-Some apps pay users for sharing unused internet bandwidth and anonymized data.
-You won't even notice it.
-It doesn't affect the performance of your computer or mobile devices.
+Some good apps pay users for sharing unused internet bandwidth and anonymized data.
+You won’t even notice it, especially if you’re using an internet plan with unlimited data.
+It doesn’t affect the performance of your computer or mobile hardware.

 You sell internet data and earn money in exchange.
 Safely and securely, that is.